 - Thaw frozen riced cauliflower to room temperature.
 Wrap in a cheesecloth or nut milk bag and squeeze out as much moisture as possible.

 - Add all ingredients to a food processor and pulse until well-combined.
 Transfer to parchment paper and knead into a ball.
+If the dough isn't sticking together well, you may need to add a teaspoon of water to help it come together.

 - Transfer to a plate or bowl, cover with a dish towel and refrigerate for 30 minutes (to let the flax meal absorb into the dough).